 Russell Investments also offers a high dividend fund with a weighting to companies that demonstrate positive environmental, social and governance characteristics.
 Russell's index is broader reaching than UBS, with a number of mining companies excluded because of environmental concerns and companies with more than 10% exposure to gambling.

 Betashares Global Sustainability ETF (ETHI) has a global focus with a positive screener meaning companies must be 'climate change leaders' to make the list, whilst also excluding companies involved in things like fossil fuels, gambling, tobacco, junk food and weapons.
+Betashares also has an Australian focused version of the fund, FAIR which has the same negative screeners as ETHI, but with slightly different positieve screeners.
 The funds on offer are listed below:

 |Ticker||Name||Management Fee||Market Cap|

 Of course the above UBS funds suit if excluding tobacco and controversial weapons meet your ethical investing criteria, however as we mentioned this may mean simply investing in the broad index if that index has very little exposure to either industry.
 If you would prefer to broaden the net to industries like alcohol, gambling and environmental issues, RARI may be more suited to you, but only for exposure to Australian companies, and it also has higher management fees.
+FAIR adds a positive screener to ensure it includes higher weighting to 'sustainability leaders'.
 If you wish to cast your ethical net more broadly outside of Australia and add the positive environmental focus screener, ETHI may be the ETF you are seeking.

 This article is general in nature and should not be considered financial advice.
 We recommend investors seek professional financial advice before investing.